-At first blush, so-called “voice of the customer” messaging—positioning your solutions in relation to your customer’s stated needs—doesn’t seem like a bad approach.
+At first blush, the so-called “voice of the customer” messaging—positioning your solutions in relation to your customer’s stated needs—doesn’t seem like a bad approach.
 But when you think about what actually compels buyers to leave the status quo, that traditional approach doesn’t look so hot.
 In fact, it could be fueling the perception that you’re a commodity provider.

 To create differentiation, marketers and sales professionals need a different messaging approach—one based not on the problems your prospects say they have, but on the ones they don’t.
 In other words, their “unconsidered needs”—the challenges or missed opportunities they don’t yet know about.